 We know what we want the end goal to be in the broadest sense – we want to create a space that has the comforts of home but that feels like somewhere different.
 Our timeline is loose because we don’t want to stress ourselves out and because life has brought us some surprises: see my health update I hid in my last Friday Catch Up post.
 It would be amazing to wrap everything up by the time peak rental season arrives (May-August 2020) but we just aren’t going to rush it.
 We can and will enjoy this home as it is right now.

-Oh, and did I mention that we inherited some month-to-month tenants?
-The former owners of our home rented the house to their good friends and neighbors who are building a new home across the street.
-The tenants have run into a lot of issues with the build of their new home and we are certainly not going to put them out on the street.
+Oh, and did I mention that the house came with month-to-month tenants?
+The former owners of our home rented the house to their friends and neighbors who are building a new home across the street.
+The tenants have run into a lot of issues with the build of their new home and have ended up needing to stay at our house longer than they’d hoped.
 Although this means we don’t yet have free use of the house, we really appreciate the way they are caring for and watching out for the house.
 We know they want to get out of our new house and into their new house ASAP.

 But that doesn’t mean I don’t have content to share!
 I’m gonna share more photos of the home and some trusty SketchUp floorplans so you can get the full picture.
 And I’m still thinking through the style of this home – I’ve been collecting tons of inspiration images on my Cabin Pinterest board.
 And once we’ve chosen a direction, you bet there will be mood boards.